mroushdy-84/elk-stack/README.md

 Important note: the playbook file contains a variable that grabs the IP address of the nodes.
 Please make sure to modify that variable to specify the NIC device name in your operating system.
 The variable is: {{ ansible_facts.ens33.ipv4.address }}

 - my.conf: this file defines INPUT/FILTER/OUTPUT parameters and the listening port of LogStash server.
 You can rename this file according to your preferences.
+The automation script will be copying this file from the script directory to all destined nodes.

 Running the script:
 ===================